yukikitayama/docker/container.md

 To connect to a shell inside of a container, we don't need ssh.

-Use `docker exec -it <container-name> sh (or bash)` command to execute a shell inside of a container.
+Use `docker container exec -it <container-name> sh (or bash)` command to execute a shell inside of a container.

 `--rm` flag means automatically remove the container when it exists.